-Rather than resist the overwhelming and growing body of evidence of violation of iid in order to justify old-fashioned methods of analysis that do not even clearly answer the questions we wish answered, I think we should model the violations of iid and take advantage of the information they provide by model analyses to address important questions that cannot be properly addressed by those older methods.
-In order to do this best, I would advise researchers to include replications of each choice problem within sessions and analyze response patterns rather than individual choice proportions.
+Rather than resist the overwhelming and growing body of evidence of violation of iid in 1154 order to justify off-the-shelf methods of analysis that do not even clearly answer the questions 1155 we wish answered, I think we should model the violations of iid and take advantage of the 1156 information they provide.
+Model analysis of response patterns provides the information to 1157 address important questions that cannot be properly addressed by those older methods.
+In 1158 order to do this best, I would advise researchers to include replications of each choice problem 1159 within sessions and analyze response patterns rather than cling to analyses of binary response 1160 proportions.
+1161